 It remains a bustling hub for the arts, showcasing everything from painting and literature to street theatre and rebel rock.
 Focal points include the Mariinsky Theatre, home to the famous Kirov ballet company, and the Hermitage, the world’s largest art museum, founded by Catherine the Great in 1764.

 Today, superimposed over the old city is a modern metropolis, complete with alternative cafés, techno clubs and some of the deepest metro stations in the world.
-In addition, a new 69,000-seat football stadium is being built in the city as it limbers up to help host the 2018 World Cup.
+In addition, a new 69,000-seat football stadium has been built to host the 2018 World Cup.
 Fans are in for a memorable time, particularly as it will coincide with the city’s famed “White Nights” season, when the sun barely sets from mid-June to early July.

 The historic heart of this timeless, romantic city is focused on the crescent of land bound by the Neva and Fontanki Rivers.
 Here you’ll find the Admiralty, the Hermitage and Dvortsovaya Ploshchad (Palace Square), as well as Nevsky Prospekt, St Petersburg’s most elegant avenue.

-West of the Admiralty is Mariinsky, home to the famous theatre, and north across the river are Vasilyevsky Island, with its universities and museums, and Petrogradskaya Storona, home to the Peter and Paul Fortress and even more famous museums.
+West of the Admiralty is Mariinsky, home to the famous theatre, and north across the river is Vasilyevsky Island, with its universities and museums, and Petrogradskaya Storona, home to the Peter and Paul Fortress.